Rep. Steve King On ‘Someone Else’s Babies’ Tweet: ‘I Didn’t Misspeak At All’

 King said that if he had more than the 140 characters what he would have added at the end of that tweet would have been that western civilization could not be saved from another culture’s babies “unless we adopt them.”

-On Paul Ryan’s hope that King misspoke, the Iowa congressman said that while there was no personal friction between the Speaker and himself “he’s more of an open borders advocate, and I am the opposite.”
+On Paul Ryan’s hope that King misspoke, the Iowa congressman said that while there was no personal friction between the speaker and himself “he’s more of an open borders advocate, and I am the opposite.”

 That said, King said he believes that Ryan “just misunderstands what I said.”